val-town/val-town-docs/src/content/docs/upgrading/simplified-val-privacy.md

 title: Simplified val privacy
 generated: 1701279907991
 lastUpdated: 2023-03-24
+description: |
+  A change that we made in which val privacy is no longer determined by whether the values in JavaScript are exported, but rather through a UI element.
 ---

 Publishing a Val has been one of the biggest sources of confusion in Val Town.